-How do we teach writing?
+How do we teach writing at Crossacres?

-At Crossacres Primary Academy we teach the expectations from the National Curriculum in writing as set out in our long term plans.
+At Crossacres Primary Academy, we teach the expectations from the National Curriculum in writing as set out in our long term plans.
 Firstly, children are immersed in the different text types, becoming aware of the different features at word, sentence and text level.
-Grammar and spelling expectations are interwoven into Literacy lessons as well as being taught discretely.
+Grammar and spelling expectations are interwoven into English lessons as well as being taught discretely.
 We use strategies that include; modelled writing, shared writing, supported composition and writing partners to support children in their writing.

 The skills the children have learnt are then applied across the curriculum where children have the opportunity to practise these skills in different subjects.
 We see our English lessons as where we learn the skills to write and the foundation subjects as the vehicle to practise and embed these writing skills.